maliksyria/Semantic_Segmentation_UAVid/README.md

 ## Inference
 The inference supposes that you pass one or more models with their correspondent weight in the ensemble learning.
-This is an example of running the three models together

 ```-i``` input path